 The Ohio Department of Job and Family Services identified speech-language pathology as an “in-demand occupation” based on the profession’s good pay and promising future.

-Between 2020 and 2030, the number of SLP jobs in Ohio is forecast to increase by 24%, a rate that’s higher than the national average.
-Over this period, Ohio should see an average of 580 SLP job openings every year.
+Between 2020 and 2030, the number of SLP jobs in Ohio is forecasted to increase by 24%, a rate that’s higher than the national average.
+Over this period, Ohio should see an average of 580 SLP job openings every year due to a blend of new job growth, retirements, and natural job turnover.

 - Akron: Summa St. Thomas Hospital